 The Fortran slave threads spin wait until there is work to do.
 This makes them immediately available when a parallel region is reached.
 However, this consumes CPU resources.
 After enough wait time has passed, the slaves block themselves through blockproc.
-Once the slaves are blocked, it requires a system call to unblockproc to activate the slaves again (refer to the unblockproc(2) man page for details).
+Once the slaves are blocked, it requires a system call to unblockproc to activate the slaves again (refer to the unblockproc(2) reference page for details).
 This makes the response time much longer when starting up a parallel region.

-This trade-off between response time and CPU usage can be adjusted with the mp_blocktime call. mp_blocktime takes a single integer argument that specifies the number of times to spin before blocking.
+This trade-off between response time and CPU usage can be adjusted with the mp\blocktime call. mp\blocktime takes a single integer argument that specifies the number of times to spin before blocking.
 By default, it is set to 10,000,000; this takes roughly one second.
 If called with an argument of 0, the slave threads will not block themselves no matter how much time has passed.
-Explicit calls to mp_block, however, will still block the threads.
+Explicit calls to mp\block, however, will still block the threads.